Koh Phanganshow video --- Photos --- exchange rates

-In 2005 the coastal road between Thongsala and Hat Rin was finally finished and makes it even more easy for more people to reach the party village.
+Since the coastal road between Thongsala and Hat Rin was finally finished, the south can be reached easy and quick, not just for party times.
 [Note: on the morning after the parties, many still drunken motorbike riders are on the road.
 Many severe accidents occurs on the roads !]

 The coconut palm tree beaches in the west are beautiful, but at low tide, the sea is rather a better bathtube, than a swimming pool.
 The formerly beautiful Hat Rin Beach is unfortunately very crowded and dirty and for rest-seekers not very much suitable.
 However the place to be for party freaks for party freaks.

 The most beautiful beaches and bays are located in the northwest and northeast of the island and offer magnificent sunsets: Hat Yao, Hat Chao Phao and Hat Salad.
 Hat Yao (Long Beach) is next to Thong Nai Pan, perhaps the most beautiful beach on the island.
 Snow white sand, enough water even at low tide and a beautiful coral reef not far from the beach invite for sunbathing, chilling and swimming.
 Restaurants on the beach and fire shows at night make it a romantic place for everyone.